Johns Hopkins University Medicine Interview Questions

 Past Interview Questions & Tips

-Johns Hopkins Medicine Interview Format (Historically)
+Johns Hopkins Medicine Interview Format

 Johns Hopkins conducts 2 one-on-one open-file interviews with members of the admissions committee.
 The interview typically lasts for 30-45 minutes.
 Applicants may also request to get the interview via Skype -under approval of the Assistant Dean for Admissions- if they are out of the country.
+The school does not state that online interviews are otherwise offered.

 Based on applicants’ experience, there is a big focus on specific activities from their applications, their enthusiasm for Johns Hopkins and medicine, and common medical school interview questions.